 The daytime sky and the night sky are the same, yet very different.
 During the day we cannot see the stars because of the light of the sun.
 At night, the stars and moon illuminate the dark sky.
 When we are in heaven, things will be greatly changed.

-There will be no more night.
+There shall be no night there:

-for the Lord God will give them light.
+for the Lord God gives them light.

-And they will reign for ever and ever.
+And they shall reign forever and ever.

 No more night?
 Really?
 What will that be like?
 And imagine not needing a lamp to read a book.